Best Panic Bars Service San Antonio, TX

 What You Should Look for in Panic Bar San Antonio

 If you don’t know which panic bar to choose, you don’t need to worry at all.
-Our experts can help you decide on the right type of panic bar that suits your needs and of course, budget.
-For instance, a fire rated panic bar will suit you if you have a fire rated door.
+Our professional team of experts can help you decide on the right type of panic bar that suits your needs and of course, budget.
+For instance, a fire-rated panic bar will suit you if you have a fire-rated door.
 Many interior doors that need panic bars are fire rated.
 Exterior doors, on the other hand, are non-fire-rated.
 Panic bars are available in various prices and styles.
 The number of panic bars you need and their features will depend on some factors such as the number of floors, square footage and occupancy level of your building.

 On newly constructed buildings, door frames can be made to allow the installation of the latest panic bar designs that feature a safer double latch mechanism.
 This technology makes the panic bar operation smoother and quieter.
 When you are retro-fitting doors, you should go for panic bars that can be easily installed in the current panic bar footprint without spending a lot of money.

 You can also choose electric panic bars that can be attached to a fire alarm system to automatically open the door when the alarm is triggered.
 Some models of panic bars can be programmed to trigger the alarm system when they’re pushed open from the inside.
 These kinds of panic bars are usually found in buildings with a high level of occupancy and use a fire and security alarm system.
 Electric panic bars can also control exit via a delayed exit system, allowing the security staff to monitor access from and to the building.